 - 1. From the IDT menu bar, click the << Hardware Diag>> tab. - 2.
-Click the <<Go>> button to start to check the operation of your installed system.

-3. The IDT will now display its measurements for a period of 10 minutes to allow you to diagnose any issues with cabling.
+Click the <<Re-zero>> button with the pressure sensors disconnected prior to running the hardware test to ensure your zero point is correct. - 3.
+Click the <<Start Test>> button to start to check the operation of your installed system. - 4.
+The IDT will now display its measurements for a period of 10 minutes to allow you to diagnose any issues with cabling.